 2p16.3 Deletion

-Below is a summary for 2p16.3 deletion syndrome or NRXN1-related disorder observed in research publications.
+The information for this summary of 2p16.3 deletion syndrome or NRXN1-related disorder observed in research publications.
 This is not meant to take the place of medical advice.

 Please take our surveys to contribute to this research.
 If you are not yet registered, consider joining Simons Searchlight to be included in future reports!